kkysen/cstar/LRM.md

 * `i`: signed integer
 * `f`: floating-point number

-The bit size is usually a literal power of 2 number, but may also be a word whose bit size is architecture-dependent.
+The bit size is usually a literal power of 2 number, but may be any positive integer for integer types.
+It may also be a word whose bit size is architecture-dependent.

-For integers (`u` and `i`), the bit size may be:
+For integers (`u` and `i`), the common bit sizes are:
 * `8`
 * `16`
 * `32`